 The Salisbury to Stonehenge Shuttle is a small group, fixed schedule alternative.
 Six departures daily from 10:15 to 15:15.
 Seats are limited to 12 per run.
 At £15 return per person, the price is competitive with the tour bus and the experience is far more personal.

-The shuttle departs from Caboose, 115 South Western Road, directly opposite Salisbury Train Station.
-Your £20 includes the return journey, free luggage storage for the day before you depart.
+The shuttle departs from Caboose, 115 South Western Road, a 2 minute walk from Salisbury Train Station.
+Your £20 includes the return journey, luggage storage options available for the day before you depart.

 Which Should You Choose?